iagoleal/iagoleal.github.io/content/posts/calculus-symbolic.md

 ```

 Finally, the differentiator is exactly the same as before
-except for a new pattern that looks for the derivative on the cheatsheet
+except for a new pattern that looks for the derivative on the cheat sheet
 and evaluates the chain rule using it.

 ```haskell